VedangAsgaonkar/Quantum-Machine-Learning-SoC2022/README.md

 ## Review mechanism
 Every week we will have some code/report that the mentees need to turn in.
 This will be specified on a weekly basis.
 Mentees need to maintain their own github repos for the project, with folders for each week.
 All the code and reports will be put into these folders.

+## Evaluation
+There will be two evaluations, one for the QC part and one for the QML part.
+* QC Evaluation: There are four questions.
+Attempting any two is compulsary.
+Attempt any three to get a bonus.
+Attempt any four to get a bigger bonus. [^1]
+* QML Evaluation: TBA.
 ## Feedback
 Feedback for the project will be through the Whatsapp group

+[^1]: The bonus is getting to learn something new.